kevin-dyer/unity-react/src/components/unity-code-editor-react/unity-code-editor-react.md

 ## Changelog:

+### v0.1.1
+- alter getValidationMessage wrapper to render error if either props or state error is present

 ### v0.1.0
 - add proper resolver to avoid webworker errors, change to json5 to void errors with json mode, make error optional and allow for error text override, make validation optional